 Why I'm Running

 My name is Mitra Jalali Nelson: I’m a lifelong Minnesotan, the proud daughter of immigrants, and have devoted my life to fighting for all families to have the same opportunities as mine.
-I’m running to represent all of us here in Ward 4 on the Saint Paul City Council.
-I would be honored to earn your 1st choice vote in the Ward 4 special election on August 14, 2018.
+I’m running to continue representing us on the Saint Paul City Council, and I would be honored to earn your support for the 2019 DFL endorsement in Ward 4.

 My career began in Louisiana in 2008, when I was a high school social studies teacher at an alternative high school on the West Bank of New Orleans as part of Teach For America, just three years after Hurricane Katrina.
 This experience fostered in me an unshakable belief in the potential of all children, and in the importance of giving every child access to an outstanding public education.
 I was at the very beginning of my journey, but in that classroom, I started on the path to becoming the leader I am today.